apache/arrow/docs/source/cpp/compute.rst

 Comparisons
 ~~~~~~~~~~~

-Those functions expect two inputs of the same type and apply a given
+These functions expect two inputs of numeric type (in which case they will be
+cast to the :ref:`common numeric type <common-numeric-type>` before comparison),
+or two inputs of Binary- or String-like types, or two inputs of Temporal types.
+If any input is dictionary encoded it will be expanded for the purposes of
-comparison operator.
-If any of the input elements in a pair is null,
+comparison.
+If any of the input elements in a pair is null, the corresponding
-the corresponding output element is null.
+output element is null.

 +--------------------------+------------+---------------------------------------------+---------------------+
 | Function names           | Arity      | Input types                                 | Output type         |